igorsvee/react-ssr/README.md

-#Also:
+# Also includes:
++ React 15.5.4
++ babel-plugin-react-css-modules (react-css-modules)
-+ Redux / react-jobs / flow from the feature branch
++ Redux/flow from the feature branch
 + postcss from the feature branch
 + latest react-jobs (needs react-tree-walker)
 + fsa actions